Use this statistical tool to calculate the quartiles (q1, q2, & q3) for the data set.

 \(\ Q1 = (7 + 1) \times{\frac {1}{4}}\) \(\ Q1 = 2\)

-In the given data set the second value is 7
+in the given information set the second one cost is 7

 \(\ Q2 = (n + 1) \times{\frac {2}{4}}\)